 Ksamil beaches overview

 So the first thing to know about the beaches in Ksamil is that the names are confusing.
-The names on Google Maps differ from the names on signs in real life which sometimes differ from the names people use.
+The names on Google Maps differ from the names on signs in real life, which sometimes differ from the names people use.
 So I wanted to put everything on a map to help you better understand the different areas and where to go.

-💙 Area of great bars on pebble beaches, one of the calmest places in town.
-You’ll find some of my favorite beach bars here, including “Summer Gate” and Barbarossa Beach Bar.
+💙 Area of great bars on coarse sand and pebble beaches, another one of the calmest places in town.
+You’ll find some of my favorite beach bars here, including Summer Gate and Reni & Risi.

-💜 The beach that made Ksamil famous across social media with the rounded deck above the water and the Ksamil islets in the background.
+💜 The beach that made Ksamil famous across social media, with the rounded deck above the water and the Ksamil islets in the background.

-Since I won’t be including these in my list over the best beaches in Ksamil, I wanted to show you what the rocky beach bars look like.
+Since I won’t be including these in my list of the best beaches in Ksamil, I wanted to show you what the rocky beach bars look like.
 This is where you should go if you prefer to get away from the crowds.

 Best Ksamil beaches